 Understandably so.
 There are many confusing terms defined in the PMBOK Guide.
 PMP students often get confused between such terms as the definitions are often very cryptic.

 Work Performance Data and Work Performance Information are two such terms.

 People who have Data Science or Information Technology background understand them easily.
 Data and Information are very common terms in these fields.
 But others, who have not studied these subjects, find it very difficult to distinguish between them.

 Data and Information have specific meanings.
 The difference between these two terms can be easily understood by looking at the above image.

 In very simple language, we can say that Computing Devices need Data whereas Humans need Information.
-But let us define these terms more logically in a simple language.

 Data is raw, unorganized facts that need to be processed.
 Data can be something simple and seemingly random and useless until it is organized.

 When data is processed, organized, structured or presented in a given context so as to make it useful, it is called information.